St.Giles’, St.Bartholomew’s & St.Mary’s | Weddings

 The banns

-The publication of banns is a legal requirement where, on a Sunday morning, your intention to marry is announced to the community and is part of the process of confirming if you are legally able to marry.
+The publication of banns is a legal requirement where, on a Sunday morning, your intention to marry is announced to the community and is part of the process of confirming that you are legally able to marry.
 This is done over the first three Sundays of the month, typically two to three months prior to your wedding.

 What if I have been divorced?

-Your Minister will want to see that all efforts have been made to establish good relations with the previous marriage partner and that sufficient time has elapsed since the decree absolute.
+Ashley will want to see that all efforts have been made to establish good relations with the previous marriage partner and that sufficient time has elapsed since the decree absolute.

 You will need to bring the original Decree Absolute Certificate with you when you make the wedding application.
-IfIf your Minister is happy to marry you, then you can be married under the same qualifying conditions as any other couple.
+If Ashley is happy to marry you, then you can be married under the same qualifying conditions as any other couple.

 What if one of us practices a different religion?